 The Bridgestone Blizzak DM-V1 (Est. $110 and up) is another tire to consider.
-This tire is designed and sized specifically for light trucks and SUVs, is a top pick by Canada's Automobile Protection Association, and an owner favorite according to surveys at TireRack.com.
-It also does well in independent testing, though it's eclipsed slightly by other tires for truck owners, including the ExtremeWinterContact.
-It's a top performer in snow and ice, but braking on wet surfaces and overall handling are poorly rated.
+Designed and sized specifically for light trucks and SUVs, this tire is an owner favorite according to surveys at TireRack.com.
+It also does well in independent testing, though it's eclipsed slightly by other tires for truck owners, including the Latitude X-Ice Xi2.
+The Bridgestone is a top performer in snow and, especially on ice, but braking on wet surfaces and overall handling are poorly rated.

 Still, owners absolutely rave about the Bridgestone Blizzak DM-V1's real-world grip.
 Customers at TireRack.com award the DM-V1 top scores on wet, snowy and icy roads and slightly lower (but still excellent) scores for dry-cornering stability and steering response.
 One concern is availability; we noted some closeout pricing at some retailers -- so shop carefully for the best buy if the Bridgestone Blizzak DM-V1 is the tire you want for your light truck, van or SUV.